Purple Cone Shell

 Purple Cone Shell, Conus purpurascens.
 Shell collected off the beach at Punta Chivato, Baja California Sur, April 2022.
 Size: 4.5 cm (1.8 inches) x 2.8 cm (1.1 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Purple Cone, Conus purpurascens (G. B. Sowerby I, 1833), is a gastropod mollusk that is a member of the Conidae Family of Cones,.
-They are known in Mexico as cono purpua.
-The shell is wider that most Cone shells in the region and have a moderately elevated, blunt spire.
-Individuals can vary widely in color pattern and shape within the species.
-The shell may be decorated with spiral bands, dashed lines, or blotches that are purplish brown, dark brown, tan or violet.
+Description: Purple Cone Shells are wider than most cone shells in the region and have a moderately elevated, blunt spire.
+Individuals can vary widely in color pattern within the species.
+The exterior of the shell is light to dark purple, with spiral bands, dashed lines, or blotches that are purplish brown, dark brown, tan, or violet.
 Some individuals are almost unicolor.
 The aperture is light gray or bluish, with purple tinge along the lip edge.
 The periostracum is thick and rough or bristly.
 Purple Cones reach a maximum of 8.0 cm (3.1 inches) in length and 5.0 cm (2.0 inches) in height.